scriptrdotio/howto/tutorials/endtoendapp1/README.md

 Let's customize our widgets a bit to fit our use case, by clicking the gear icon in the right corner of each widget.
 Let's start with the first gauge that will display the latest value of the speed:

 - In the DATA tab, replace the value of the **Message tag** with the value specified for the **id** field of the message published to the channel.
-In our case, we used "latest_device_data".
-This means that our gauge will only consume published messages that have an id set to "latest_device_data".
+In our case, we used "latest_device_value".
+This means that our gauge will only consume published messages that have an id set to "latest_device_value".
 - In the DATA tab, replace the code in the **Format data** field with the following:
 ```
 return data.speed;